Martin Ince is a journalist with a broad base of experience in science, technology, education, policy, the environment and other fields.

 Before joining the THES he was features editor of The Engineer magazine and technology editor of Engineering Today, and deputy editor of Freight Management magazine.

-He has also written for during his career The Times, the New Scientist, the Observer, The Financial Times, The Economist, Astronomy Now, BBC Sky at Night magazine, Science et Vie, The Independent (Dublin), The Australian, Straits Times, University World News, European Space Report (former UK correspondent) and many others.
+He has also written during his career for The Times, the New Scientist, the Observer, The Financial Times, The Economist, Astronomy Now, BBC Sky at Night magazine, Science et Vie, The Independent (Dublin), The Australian, Straits Times, University World News, European Space Report (former UK correspondent) and many others.
 Peer-reviewed journals in which his work has appeared include Scientometrics, Prometheus and the Cambridge Journal of Education.

 As a youth in the 1970s and 1980s he was heavily involved in Undercurrents magazine, promoting truths then regarded as outlandish and now horribly obvious, for example that fossil fuels might not be a throughly good thing.
 His ally Chris Squire has now generously archived the lot.
+The book that grew from it all, Radical Technology, was the subject of a 2016 40th anniversary conference in Bristol, and you can see more here.